kind-lab/voice-biomarker-fhir/input/pagecontent/brief_fhir_intro.md

 #### Reading a resource

 With some knowledge of the resources involved in the cohort, it will be useful to understand how to read a resource page.
-The following is a sample of the [DemographicsQuestionnaire]:
+The following is a sample of the [Demographics]:

-{% include img.html img=demographics_questionnaire.png caption="Top rows of the demographic questionnaire." %}
+{% include img.html img="demographics_questionnaire.png" caption="Top rows of the demographic questionnaire." %}

 Let's look at the "completed_by" field, the last row in the above screenshot.
 From left to right, we can read: